yegor256/blog/_drafts/ssd.md

     and
     [@Denisalik](https://github.com/Denisalik)

-Look at the quality of repositories!
+Look at the quality of the repositories!
 Don't judge them much by the quality of code or the usefulness of the products (even though they are useful) --- the course was not about coding.
 The course was about organizing your code and